Melissa Conrad Stöppler, MD

 Amniocentesis can also help determine if there are specific genetic problems present in the fetus.
 Testing for Tay-Sachs disease, cystic fibrosis, sickle cell anemia, and other inherited disorders can be performed on samples of amniotic fluid.
 Checking the cells for specific genes can now be done on the fetal cell cultures.
 It is also possible to look for a specific protein in the amniotic fluid that can signal a genetic abnormality.
-Testing for genetic (inherited) diseases is not routinely performed, but is available.
+Testing for genetic (inherited) diseases is not routinely performed, but is available when necessary.

 Another common reason for performing amniocentesis is to determine if the fetal lungs are mature enough so that the baby can be safely delivered before the due date.
 If the fetal lungs are not mature, an attempt can be made to stop premature labor with medications.
 If the lung tissues are mature, it may be safe for the premature baby to be born.
 This test can also help in the timing of delivery when the due date is uncertain.

 Occasionally, a pregnant woman may have a fever without an obvious site of infection.
 In these instances, an amniocentesis may be performed to determine if the cause of the mother's fever is from an intrauterine infection.

 The overall possibility of birth defects in any pregnancy is approximately 3%.
-For defects such as cleft lip, hernia, and extra fingers or toes, amniocentesis will not be helpful.
+For defects such as cleft lip, hernia, and extra fingers or toes, amniocentesis will not be diagnostic.
 Ultrasound may be helpful in detecting these defects in the fetus.

 Parenting and Pregnancy